KoleMyers/reddit-advanced-user-filter/README.md

 - 100 queries per minute (QPM) per OAuth client ID
 - QPM limits are averaged over a 10-minute window, allowing for some request bursting
+- Due to using implicit grant flow for authentication, login tokens expire after 1 hour and require re-authentication (I know this is not ideal, but changing this would require major restructuring)

 ## License